U.S. Preventive Services Task Force Recommendations for Latent TB Infection in Adults

 Tuberculosis (TB) Risk Assessments

-Short-course regimens (12-dose weekly isoniazid/rifapentine and rifampin daily for four months) are preferred (except in persons for whom there is a contraindication, such as a drug interaction or contact to a person with drug-resistant TB) due to similar efficacy and higher treatment completion rates as compared with 9 months of daily isoniazid and are recommended for most patients who need treatment for LTBI.
+Short-course regimens (12-dose weekly isoniazid/rifapentine or rifampin daily for four months) have similar efficacy and higher treatment completion rates as compared with 9 months of daily isoniazid and are recommended for most patients who need treatment for LTBI.

 12-dose Weekly Isoniazid/Rifapentine (3HP) Regimen (3HP CDPH Fact Sheet)

 2-11 years old: 25 mg/kg rounded up to nearest 50 or 100 mg (max.
 900 mg)

 ≥ 12 years old: 15 mg/kg rounded up to nearest 50 or 100 mg (max.
 900 mg)